 • 2 tablespoons chopped fresh dill or 1 tablespoon dried dill

-1. In large bowl, combine yeast and milk, let stand until foamy about 5 minutes.
+1. In a large bowl, combine yeast and milk, let stand until foamy about 5 minutes.

 2. Beat egg lightly with salt and sugar, then add to yeast mixture.
 Mix in margarine.